eliudio/crawl4ai-project/README.md

 ## Introduce a server based database, google probably, cheap / free
    Then also create some quick way to view events from that database, like the extract but then from that database not generated static but dynamic

-## Move the project to rompje.com

 ## Unit test coverage
 introduce code coverage tool / write unit tests to cover 100% of code